antoine-tran/Hedera/README.md

    sent around the network, and in many cases it is sufficient to look only the changes in the job.
-When original text is needed, a Reconstructor can be called to communicate with related objects (via the ids stored in the header of the messages), and it will re-build the content in reducer phase.
+When original text is needed, a Reconstructor can be called to communicate with related objects (via the ids stored in the header of the messages), and it re-builds the content in reducer phase at will.

+3. *Fast Approximated Reader and Extractor on the go*: In many cases, versions of one documents can differ by only a few minor tokens, and those differences are irrelevant for many information extraction jobs.
+Hedera provides a fast way to skip redundant snapshots and only triggers the extraction when detecting the big changes in semantics of the documents.
+A typical workflow for a fast extraction